This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You suddenly cannot move part of your face.

 - You have a fever.

 - Your signs and symptoms do not get better after 2 days of treatment.

 - Your signs and symptoms go away for a time, but then come back.

 - You have questions or concerns about your condition or care.

 may include any of the following:

-- Ear wicking may remove fluid or wax from your outer ear canal.
-Your healthcare provider may insert a small tube, called a wick, into your ear to help drain fluid.
+- Ear wicking removes fluid or wax from your outer ear canal.
+Healthcare providers may insert a small tube, called a wick, into your ear to help drain fluid.
 A wick also may be used to put medicine into your ear canal if the canal is blocked.